 Don Miguel refers to people who decide to adopt the Four Agreements and create love and happiness in their life as Spiritual Warriors.
 It is Spiritual because it is about living your Life.
 It is also referred to as a war because you are challenging the old fear-based beliefs in your mind.
 It will take more than a week and a half to break free of fear, the tyranny of the inner judge, and old emotional habits.
 There will be some battles lost along the way, but that is of minor concern in the longer-term strategy of creating happiness in your life.

 The Quest for Personal Freedom

 The quest of a Spiritual Warrior is for Personal Freedom.
-Personal Freedom means freedom from fear, illusions, and the fear based beliefs in the mind.
-In essence it means to win the war over the beliefs in the mind.
+Personal Freedom means freedom from fear, illusions, and fear-based beliefs in the mind.
+In essence, it means to win the war over the beliefs in the mind.
 It is with Personal Freedom that we are free of the human condition of emotional suffering.
 Spiritual traditions around the world have their own names for this state of awareness including nirvana and heaven.
-It is a state that is simply described as living your life with unconditional love, gratitude, and respect, for your self, and for others.
+It is a state that is simply described as living your life with unconditional love, gratitude, and respect, for yourself, and for others.

 I’ve spent many years personally studying with don Miguel Ruiz.
 After my life and relationships were completely transformed I asked him if there was anything that I could do for him in return.
 He said, “If you want to, share with others what you have learned and how you live your life so they can be happy as well.”

-That help has taken the form of material on my web sites, personal coaching guidance, online audio course in Self Mastery, and Spiritual Intensive Journeys.
+That help has taken the form of material on my websites, personal coaching guidance, an online audio course in Self Mastery, and Spiritual Intensive Journeys.
 I am also working on a book about my experiences.